Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-In 2023, Albania showed the lowest fertility and maternal age rates in Europe, alongside significant declines in birth rates and societal continuity measures.
+In 2023, Albania exhibited the lowest fertility and maternal age indicators globally, reflecting a continuing decline in birth rates and changing family structures.

-• Lowest mean age at childbirth in Europe (ranked 31/31)
+• Lowest mean age at childbearing in Europe and globally

 Key fertility indicators — Albania